 The artworks are based on sci-fi books, films, badges and text that prompt a memory jog from a previous political or

 cultural moment and seem to carry a disproportionate amount of nostalgia into the present time.
 I had been reading a lot of post-apocyliptic and historical future guessing material, and some how it all seemd very pertinant.

 Much of my work draws on archival materials that articulate imagined futures and the sources for “Giant Badges” span apocalyptic sci-fi films, pop- and counter-culture.
 They speak directly to the uncanniness of how the climate and public-health emergencies we have been living through in 2020 have been prefigured for decades to the point that our current reality perhaps feels stranger than science fiction.
 Slogans such as “Future Shock” signal the psychological states individually and collectively the emergencies have propelled us into and how deeply unsettling the rapidity of change has been.

 The fun, candy-colours, bold fonts and simple graphics will make the artworks seemingly pop out in the laneways, catching the eye of passers-by.
 They will read as badges on first glance, despite their huge scale.
 In Noelle Faulkner’s “Giant Badges” essay she emphasizes that the badge, unlike a stamp, does not centre itself on the act of creation, only the message it glorifies.
 The badge imbues the wearer with an inordinate amount of meaning.
 In this project, it will be a city laneway wearing the badges, celebrating the ethos of more social, creative and cultural times past and our longing for them to return again.

-Photos: Felipe Olivares
+Photos and video: Felipe Olivares